Build Your Financial House for a Secure Future

-Vacations, tax bills and predictable repairs (to your old roof for example) are examples of expenses you can plan for and schedule according to your cash flow.
+Vacations, tax bills, and predictable repairs (to your old roof for example) are examples of expenses you can plan for and schedule according to your cash flow.

 An adequate emergency fund can be thought of as ‘debt sinkhole prevention’ because it allows you time to find a new job, pay for expenses while you recover from your injury and buy that water heater.

-An amount equivalent to 3 – 6 months basic living expenses is a good target depending on your financial situation.
+An amount equivalent to 3 – 6 months' basic living expenses is a good target depending on your financial situation.

 More Rooms on the First Floor

 Term life insurance makes sense if someone else (or your entire family) is dependent upon your income to maintain a reasonable standard of living.

 That doesn’t mean agents won’t try to sell you a policy which they’ll describe as a good investment.
 It is not.

-Consider a policy to provide income to you and your family in the event you are unable to work for an extended period.
+Consider a policy to provide income to you and your family in the event you're unable to work for an extended period.

 It’s possible your employer offers these policies as part of your employee benefits package.
 Look into it first before deciding if you need additional coverage.

-Finally, if your employer provides a 401k savings plan or a 403b plan and offers to match your contribution, add a “closet” to your first floor and participate in this plan up to the amount required to receive the full match.
+Finally, if your employer provides a 401k savings plan, a 403b plan, or a 457b plan and offers to match your contribution, add a “closet” to your first floor and participate in this plan up to the amount required to receive the full match.